You’ve detoxed, now it’s time for NOURISHING your body during & after chemo. Use these tips to start your healing

 The key with fermented foods is to either make them yourself, so you KNOW they are full of awesome, live, helpful bacteria, or to find them at a health food store and check the labels to make sure they have everything you want and nothing you don’t.

 We get Bubbies brand sauerkraut and pickles from the larger health food store in our area (but we’ve even seen it at Kroger recently!), since they’re one of the only companies that uses traditional fermentation methods, no sugar, etc. And they are SO good!!
 Even Mini-Me loves them — which is AMAZING to me, but I am SO not complaining!
-We’re even loving sauerkraut, which is not something I EVER thought I would like sauerkraut, but man… I was wrong!
+We’re even loving sauerkraut, which is not something I EVER thought I would say, but man… I was wrong!
+It’s so good! ❤️

 3) Trade up for nutrient density.

 Instead of feeding the bad bacteria all over again with lots of pasta and pizza, switch up your menu with new recipes that offer TONS of nutrition for the punch.

 My goal is to try one new, gut-healing recipe every week, so I can slowly transition out our not-so-gut-friendly family favorites and replace them with nourishing meals that will become our new go-to recipes.

 4) Use the bones.